 1. GENERAL PRINCIPLES

 Robit Plc’s (“Robit” or the “Company”) share is quoted on Nasdaq Helsinki Oy.
-Robit complies in its disclosure policy with Finnish and EU legislation and other administrative orders, such as the Finnish Securities Markets Act, decrees of the Ministry of Finance, provisions, guidance, and standards of the Finnish Financial Supervisory Authority, rules and Guidelines for Insiders of the Exchange published by Nasdaq Helsinki Ltd, and the EU Market Abuse Regulation (MAR) No. 596/2014.
+Robit complies in its disclosure policy with Finnish and EU legislation and other administrative orders, such as the Finnish Securities Markets Act, decrees of the Ministry of Finance, provisions, guidance, and standards of the Finnish Financial Supervisory Authority, rules and Guidelines for Insiders of the Exchange published by Nasdaq Helsinki Ltd, the Corporate Governance Code applied by Finnish listed companies, the Company’s internal rules, and the EU Market Abuse Regulation (MAR) No. 596/2014.

 The objective of Robit’s investor communication is to provide the market with reliable, sufficient, and up-to-date information for enabling investors to determine the value of the Company’s share.
 Robit communicates to investors on equal and fair terms.